Last Updated: November 03, 2023

 - Log in to the ETS account the test-taker has created for the GRE General Test.

-- Fill in the details required and pay for the test.
+- Fill in the details required and pay the registration fee.

-- After payment, the candidate will receive a confirmation mail from ETS with information regarding their test and the test link for the day.
+- After payment, the candidate will receive a confirmation email from ETS with information regarding their test and the test link for the day.

 Test Day Information